stephanbroek/site/pages/me.md

 In my first year at university I set up the company Matchchat together with 3 others students: George Bettany, James Routledge and Nabil Freeman.
 I mainly worked on the back-end of any development while Nabil worked on the front end and design.
 This became a full-time job during my second year as we were accepted into [ignite100](http://ignite.io/#accelerator).
 I parted ways a year later to finish my degree.

+During this my main roll was to to make all the products we made throughout the year work.
+Making sure the systems kept running and keeping up with the fluctuating demand that comes along with being a startup, dealing with the data we gathered, making that data suitable for our needs and setting up and maintaining the working environment for Nabil, me and later other developers.

 Interests
 =======